Tlabrahamson/100-days-of-code/log.md

 **Thoughts:** I hope to get a good grip on these data structures and begin to start thinking like a developer.

 **Link to work:** N/A

+### Day 26: June 2, 2020

+**Today's Progress:** Continued learning basic data structures.
+I understand how a linked list works but I can't quite work it out on my own yet.
+I'll keep cramming.

+**Thoughts:** Honestly, I feel drained.
+There is so much going on outside of coding right now.
+It's hard to stay focused.

+**Link to work:** N/A